mmore500/phylo-df-concept/README.md

 - add explicit support/differentiation between rooted and unrooted trees
     - key for non-Alife use case

-# API design
+# API design suggestions for library authors

-- encouraged to have a `mutate` param, default `False` (data is copied before operations by default)
+- encouraged to accept a `mutate` param, default `False` (data is copied before mutating operations, unless `True`)
 - encouraged to return DataFrame by value
 - encouraged to accept `keep` param, that allows end users to prevent select transient columns from being dropped
+   - `keep` param should allow regex
+- encouraged to drop all `___`-prefixed columns
+- encouraged to return same column names and data types, no matter what input data is passed
 - for Python, a function decorator that handles these operations is provided in standard support library

-- encouraged to prefix all columns added with distinct library SLUG_
+- encouraged to prefix all columns added with distinct library `SLUG_`
 - for columns added that may have a more general use case,
-    - encouraged to suggest column name for standardization (PREFIX_XYZ) and
+    - encouraged to suggest column name for standardization (`PREFIX_XYZ`) and
-    - list/link library into registry as implementing the creation of this column
+    - list/link library into registry as implementing the calculation of this column

+# Support for representation and storage on SEXUAL PEDIGREES

+ - i.e., scenarios where `taxa` may have >1 parent
+ - in WORKING FORMAT context, sexual pedigrees must be represented as a collection of discrete DataFrames
+     - each dataframe is an independent asexual phylogeny
+     - e.g., separate matrilineal phylogeny and patrilineal phylogeny
+     - operations intended to explicitly support pedigrees therefore MUST take arguments as >1 discrete asexual dataframes
+         - (eg as a list of `n` dataframes or n discrete parameters)
+    - if number of parents varies, taxa with fewer than `k` parents should be represented as a root in the `k`th DataFrame
+    - a taxon's row index MUST correspond exaclty between DataFrames
+- in STORAGE FORMAT context, pedigrees SHOuLD be
+    - stored as `n` contiguous chunks within the same table, each chunk as an asexual tree;
+        - in this case, MUST be partitioned by integer index 0,1,..., `n` as column `PREFIX_pedigree_index`
+    - stored as `n` different tabular data files
+    - pedigress MAY instead be represented using alifestd v1 `ancestor_list`, although this is discouraged

+# Reserved names

+- non-conventional `PREFIX_`, `_PREFIX`, `__PREFIX` or `___PREFIX` columns are UNDEFINED BEHAVIOR
+- might also reserve `PREFIX1_`, `PREFIX2_`, `PREFIX3_` etc.

 # Questions/Problems

 - should `PREFIX_` be `alstd_`, `alst2_`, or `phydf_`?
 - should brand as alife standard phylogeny v2 or as alife asexual phylogeny standard or non-alife standard?

-# Key Concepts

-- define 2 formats (WORKNG and STORAGE)
-- define standardized transform (WORKING -> STORAGE) and WORKING -> STORAGE

-- working format
-    - goal: support optimized processing
-    - context: in memory operations (e.g., `pd.DataFrame` `pl.DataFrame`)
-    - taxon id MUST match row number (no id column)
-    - MUST be topologically sorted (ancestors BEFORE descendants)
-    - MUST be non-reticulating asexual tree(s)
-    - MAY have multiple roots
-    - PRESENCE of origin_time implies rooted; otherwise, unrooted

-- working format: transient attributes
-    - semantically, can be calculated on-demand
-    - semantically, may be a supporting “ingredient” in calculation of interest (e.g., “node depth from root”)
-    - physically, is a named column in dataframe
-    - prefixed with `__`
-    - MAY have a standardized definition (to enable utility composability)
-    - MAY alternately be bespoke or ad hoc
-    - MAY become invalidated when tree is mutated
-        - MUST be updated or deleted when tree is mutated
-    - do not serialize (by default)

-- storage format
-    - goal: flexibly support raw output from simulations or outside pipelines
-    - SUPERSET of working format
+- should working format require independent trees to be in contiguous row sections?
-    - SUPERSET of alifestd v1 format
-    - context: on disk format (e.g., `.parquet` `.csv` `.tsv` etc)
-    - PRESENCE of origin_time implies rooted; otherwise, unrooted

- - sexual pedigrees (WORKING FORMAT)
-    - operations intended for scenarios where ids may have more than one parent
-    - MUST take arguments as >1 discrete asexual dataframes (eg as a list of dataframes or n discrete parameters)
-    - taxon row index MUST correspond between dataframes

-- sexual pedigrees (STORAGE FORMAT)
+   - this would create problems with representing sexual pedigrees as distinct trees
-    - SHOULD be stored as `n` contiguous chunks, each chunk as an asexual tree;
-        - in this case, MUST be partitioned by integer index 0,1,… as column `alstd_pedigree_index`
-    - MAY be stored as alifestd v1 ancestor list

-# problem
-- how to indicate stored data is un working format —- if not topologically sorted, id or alstd id col MUST be provided
-- suffix with _rX

-# Schematic

-ALSTD1.1
-- as specified on website
-- deprecated
-- fix empty list specification

-ALSTD2 storage format
-- optionally, includes ALSTD1.1 and ALSTD1 (otherwise, must error)
-- MUST include id or alstd_id column if NOT working format

-ALSTD2 working format
-- is valid for storage format
-- MUST include
-- may NOT include id or alstd_id column
-- non-conventional _*alstd_.* columns are UNDEFINED BEHAVIOR
-- all __alstd_ columns must be dropped or left in a valid state

-working to storage format transform
-- drop all __-prefixed columns

-storage to working format transform
-- sort topologically
-- assign contiguous ids
-- add alstd_ prefix
-- add extra underscore to _alstd_* items
-  - what about user _-prefixed columns?

-working format transforms
-- that affect the tree topology or branch lengths MUST drop all __ prefixes, unless it can be guaranteed that they will be updated